 We mainly think of bugs as those pesky critters that we run into when we’re outside.
 Sometimes, we get the kind that likes to either make their home indoors or literally on us.
 Bedbugs and head lice are a couple of this latter variety.
-At Lice Lifters of Lafayette Hill, we know a thing or two about head lice and can help you understand how to handle these pests.
+At Lice Lifters of Montgomery County, we know a thing or two about head lice and can help you understand how to handle these pests.

 The Biggest Difference Between Head Lice and Bedbugs

 Both of these critters are small, parasitic insects that live off our blood.
 One difference is that lice live on our head and feed off blood under the scalp whereas bedbugs will suck blood from our arms, legs or pretty much any place else.
 The biggest difference, however, is that while bedbugs can survive a few months between feedings, head lice can only live about 24 to 48 hours if they fall off your scalp.
 Lice, in this regard, are far more dependent on us for their continued survival than bedbugs.
 While you probably should have a plan of action to eliminate the latter from your home, the former will usually die soon enough off the scalp.